European Patent Applications (ex-PCT)

 If you require a translation of your international patent application as mentioned above, we are able to offer competitive translation costs using only vetted professional translation firms experienced in patents and patent specific terminology.

-Albright Patents LLP has established strong working relationships with several leading translation firms, which are able to provide a quick turn-around.
+Albright IP has established strong working relationships with several leading translation firms, which are able to provide a quick turn-around.
 We can handle the preparation of the translation for you as part of our filing service.
 Please just ask for further details.

 Please contact us using the Enquiry Form on the left or by clicking here for a no obligation quote for handling your European patent application.